Return and Risk in Trading – What we actually want from our investing vs what we think we want

 More, as a strategy, it is not one that can soak up hours of your time.
 And can happily run along in the background.

 To give you a couple of examples from my own trading in the past couple of weeks:

 FMG purchased at $4.68 sold $5.00 March Calls for 18.5c Stock break Even ($4.49)

 DLTR Purchased for $39.96, sold $40.00 March calls for 1.45 closed – net profit of $1.38/share or 3.4%

-As I write, I am looking at a V shaped bounce in the market – yesterday’s shock horror seems to have been quickly forgotten as gaps get re-filled and life goes on.
+As I write, I am looking at a V-shaped bounce in the market.
+Yesterday’s shock horror looks to have quickly forgotten as gaps get re-fill and life goes on.
 Certainly yesterday, China spooked the show.
 However, this is normal – markets don’t simply go bottom left to top right on the chart.

 So, what happens next?
 Well really that is down to you.